Macrometacorp/docs/docs/photoniq/prerendering/synthetic-interactions/index.md

 Prerendering supports a variety of synthetic interactions:

-- **Scrolling**: Some web content, particularly footers, might not load until the user scrolls down to it.
+- **Scroll**: Some web content, particularly footers, might not load until the user scrolls down to it.
 Prerendering automatically scrolls to ensure all such content is rendered.

-- **Hovering**: Especially useful for menu bars, hovering can reveal additional pages or content that the bot should find and index.
+- **Click**: Click events, such as tab switching, can be defined by the user to expose specific content to bots.

-- **Click Events**: Click events, such as tab switching, can be defined by the user to expose specific content to bots.
+- **Hover**: Especially useful for menu bars, hovering can reveal additional pages or content that the bot should find and index.

 ## Customization